About the Site

 I used to run my own Hetzner VM to do this, but I migrated everything to 34SP.com in early 2023 as I was fed up trying to keep the underlying operating system, PHP and the suchlike patched and secure.
 Moving to a hosting company meant all that was taken care of as well as offering free daily backups, SSL certificates and a staging site to do development on.

 34SP are a hosting company based in Manchester and I’ve used them for around a decade for various web projects.
 Being in the UK their support is first class and I can’t recommend them highly enough.

 You can claim a free months hosting with them if you mention energy-stats.uk when joining.

 To pull the data from Octopus each day I schedule a bunch of self built Python scripts to call the Octopus Energy API and insert the data into the Influx database.

 Luckily for me, the Grafana graphs are static html calls as you can use date ranges like -1d and -7d etc so that the graphs just pull the correct data each time they are run.
-Every time a page on the site is visited and a graph populated on screen the data is pulled every time from the database server and displayed on the web server.
-Thankfully, as the two machines are on the same local Hetzner network the throughput is pretty rapid.
+Every time a page on the site is visited and a graph populated on screen the data is pulled every time from the database server and displayed on the website.

 Whilst I have worked in IT for almost 30 years making this site was well out of my comfort zone and a journey of adventure.
 I’m like a jack of all trades, master of none and I don’t mind admitting that Google and Stack Overflow went a long way towards the building of the site.
 Just goes to prove you can teach an old dog new tricks.